 Performance-based compensation shall be bonuses for Directors excluding Outside Directors.
-Payment is to be made at a specific timing every year at an amount determined according to the performance indicators of the previous fiscal year within the compensation limit that is common with basic compensation.
-Operating income and ordinary income that reflect profits from ordinary business activities in general and is deemed appropriate as a quantitative indicator, and ROE (return on equity) that is deemed appropriate as a capital efficiency indicator shall be adopted as the performance indicators for bonuses.
-The amount of bonuses shall be determined based on a calculation table providing the amounts according to the level of the performance indicators of the previous fiscal year.
-In addition, a certain degree of addition or subtraction can be made based on the evaluation of initiatives for issues set for each individual.
+Payment is to be made at a specific timing every year at an amount calculated based on the performance indicators of the previous fiscal year within the compensation limit that is common with basic compensation.
+Three performance indicators (changed at the meeting of the Board of Directors on February 24, 2023) are used: operating income, which is considered an appropriate indicator of the results of the company's business activities; ROE (return on equity), which is considered appropriate as a capital efficiency indicator; and the reduction rate of CO2 emissions, which is used to evaluate environmental initiatives under the Initiatives by the Mitsubishi Logistics Group for ESG Management and the SDGs.
+The amount of bonuses is calculated based on the performance indicators of the previous fiscal year, using a predetermined calculation table.
+A certain degree of addition or subtraction can be made in this calculation, based on the evaluation of initiatives for issues set for each individual.